-As a structured method, quad/hex mapped meshing [9] generates the most desirable meshes if opposite edges/faces of the domain to be meshed have equal numbers of divisions or the same surface mesh.
+As a structured method, quad/hex mapped meshing [6] generates the most desirable meshes if opposite edges/faces of the domain to be meshed have equal numbers of divisions or the same surface mesh.
 However, it is always difficult to decompose an arbitrary geometric configuration into mapped meshable regions.
-In the CUBIT project [1] at Sandia National Labs, a lot of research has been done to automatically recognize features and decompose geometry into mapped meshable areas or volumes.
+In the CUBIT project [7] at Sandia National Labs, a lot of research has been done to automatically recognize features and decompose geometry into mapped meshable areas or volumes.

-As reviewed in [23] [35], there are indirect and direct methods for unstructured quad/hex mesh generation.
+As reviewed in [8] [9], there are indirect and direct methods for unstructured quad/hex mesh generation.
 The indirect method is to generate triangular/tetrahedral meshes first, then convert them into quads/hexes.
 The direct method is to generate quads/hexes directly without first going through triangular/tetrahedral meshing.

-Unstructured Quad Mesh Generation: The indirect method is to convert triangles into quads by dividing a triangle into three quads, or combining adjacent pairs of triangles to form quads [20].
+Unstructured Quad Mesh Generation: The indirect method is to convert triangles into quads by dividing a triangle into three quads, or combining adjacent pairs of triangles to quads [10].

-There are three main categories for unstructured direct quad mesh generation: quad meshing by decomposition, advancing front quad meshing and isosurface extraction.
-The decomposition technique divides the domain into simpler regions which can be resolved by templates [2] [33].
+There are three main categories for unstructured direct quad mesh generation, quad meshing by decomposition, advancing front quad meshing and isosurface extraction.
+The decomposition technique is to divide the domain into simpler regions which can be resolved by templates [11] [12].
 The second category is to utilize a moving front method for direct placement of nodes and elements.
-Starting with an initial placement of nodes on the boundary, Zhu et al. [40] formed individual elements by projecting edges towards the interior.
-As a part of CUBIT [1], the paving algorithm places elements starting from the boundary and works in [5].
-Different from the decomposition and the advancing front techniques, the dual contouring method [15] extracts uniform quadrilateral meshes from volumetric data to approximate isosurfaces which can be an arbitrary geometry.
+Starting with an initial placement nodes on the boundary, Zhu et al. [13] formed individual elements by projecting edges towards the interior.
+As a part of CUBIT [7], the paving algorithm places elements starting from the boundary and works in [14].
+Different from the decomposition and the advancing front techniques, the dual contouring method [2] extracts uniform quadrilateral meshes from volumetric imaging data to approximate isosurfaces which can be an arbitrary geometry.

-Unstructured Hex Mesh Generation: Eppstein [10] started from a tetrahedral mesh to decompose each tetrahedron into four hexahedra.
-Although this method avoids many difficulties, it rapidly increases the number of elements and tends to introduce poorly shaped elements.
+Unstructured Hex Mesh Generation: Eppstein [15] started from a tetrahedral mesh to decompose each tetrahedron into four hexahedra.
+Although this method avoids many difficulties, it rapidly increases the number of elements and tends to introduce bad shape elements.

 There are five distinct methods for unstructured direct all-hex mesh generation: grid-based, medial surface, plastering, whisker weaving and isosurface extraction.
-The grid-based approach generates a fitted 3D grid of hex elements on the interior of the volume, and hex elements are added at the boundaries to fill gaps [26] [28] [29].
+The grid-based approach generates a fitted 3D grid of hex elements on the interior of the volume, and hex elements are added at the boundaries to fill gaps [16] [17] [18].
 The grid-based method is robust, but tends to generate poor quality elements at the boundaries.
-Medial surface methods decompose the volume into mapmeshable regions, and fill the volume with hex elements using templates [24] [25].
-Plastering places elements on boundaries first and advances towards the center of the volume [6] [4].
-Whisker weaving first constructs the spatial twist continuum (STC) or dual of the hex mesh, then the hex elements can be fitted into the volume using the STC as a guide [34].
+Medial surface methods are to decompose the volume to map meshable regions, and fill the volume with hex elements using templates [19] [20].
+Plastering places elements on boundaries first and advances towards the center of the volume [21] [22].
+Whisker weaving first constructs the spatial twist continuum (STC) or dual of the hex mesh, then the hex elements can be fitted into the volume using the STC as a guide [23].
 Medial surface methods, plastering and whisker weaving have successfully generated hex meshes for some geometry, but have not been proven to be robust and reliable for an arbitrary geometric domain.
-Zhang et al. [38] [39] extended the dual contouring isosurface extraction method [15] to uniform hexahedral mesh generation.
+Zhang et al. [4] [5] extended the dual contouring isosurface extraction method [2] to uniform hexahedral mesh generation.
 This method is robust and reliable for an arbitrary geometry, but adaptive meshes are preferable and mesh quality needs to be improved.